GSTrendafilov19/fire-department-2021/README.md

 - Mario Boshev - Back-end developer
 - Georgi Ivanov - Designer
 ## About our project
- Our project is a site about fire departments in the Burgas region.
+ Our project is a site for fire departments in the Burgas region.